lucasvanlierop/website/source/_posts/read-only-containers.md

 The good news is that this can be prevented fairly easy by just starting the container with an immutable (read only) file system.
 In practice this means your application, its configuration and basically everything else that's in the container can NOT be changed.

+- <i class="fa fa-check-square" style="color: green"></i> which code was deployed
+- <i class="fa fa-check-square" style="color: green"></i> deployed code has been verified to work as expected
+- <i class="fa fa-check-square" style="color: green"></i> deployed code is fully compatible with the stack it runs on.
+- <i class="fa fa-check-square" style="color: green"></i> deployed code has not been tampered with

 Since many containerized projects do not make use of immutable containers yet I'd like to share some examples on how this can be configured in some of the common orchestration tools.